Lilly Header logo

 Cerebrospinal fluid (CSF) test

-A CSF test is an assessment that requires a lumbar puncture to help your doctor identify amyloid plaque buildup.
-This can help your doctor determine a diagnosis and evaluate potential treatment options.
+A CSF test is an assessment that requires a lumbar puncture to help your doctor identify biomarkers that indicate amyloid plaque buildup.
+The results inform your doctor’s diagnosis.

 Must meet testing criteria.
 These tests are not intended to be used as a standalone diagnostic.